moraneus/TP-DejaVu/README.md

 One can/should experiment with BDD sizes.

 **Prediction results**
-The tool will notify for a new prediction by printing it to console along with the summary for this prediction.
+The tool will provide notifications for new predictions by displaying them in the console, accompanied by a concise summary for each prediction.

     ######### SUMMARY OF PREDICTION #########